The Big Three: Opioids, Alcohol, and Marijuana

 HAROLD L. CROSSLEY, DDS, MS, PhD

-DR. HAROLD CROSSLEY is Professor Emeritus at the University of Maryland Dental School.
-A native of Rhode Island, he received a Bachelor of Science degree in Pharmacy from the University of Rhode Island in 1964.
-He later was awarded the Master of Science (1970) and Doctorate degrees (1972) in Pharmacology.
-The University of Maryland Dental School in Baltimore awarded Dr. Crossley the DDS degree in 1980.
-The liaison between the classroom and his part-time dental practice produced a practical approach to understanding the pharmacology of drugs used in the dental office.
+DR. HAROLD L. CROSSLEY received a Bachelor of Science degree in Pharmacy from the University of Rhode Island.
+Later he was awarded the Master of Science and Doctorate degrees in Pharmacology.
+He is a Professor Emeritus at the University of Maryland Dental School in Baltimore, where he was awarded his DDS degree in 1980.

 E-mail: email@example.com — Phone: 973-972-6561